Christmas with the Kranks: Music

 The soundtrack was produced and supervised by American musician Steven Van Zandt, who arranged and produced 6 of the tracks.
 It features many holiday standards, including "Jingle Bell Rock" by Brenda Lee; "Rudolph the Red-Nosed Reindeer" by Billy May & His Orchestra with vocal by Alvin Stoller; "I Saw Mommy Kissing Santa Claus" by Eddie Dunstedter; "White Christmas" by Dean Martin; "Frosty the Snowman" by Steve Van Zandt; "Blue Christmas" by Elvis Presley; and "The Christmas Song" by Ella Fitzgerald.

 It received generally favorable reviews, with many critics appreciating the use of garage rock as a "fresh take" on Christmas music.
 Houston Press featured it on their list of top 10 Christmas movie soundtracks.

 Release

 The film premiered theatrically in the United States on November 24, 2004, the day before Thanksgiving.

 Home media

-Christmas with the Kranks was released on DVD and VHS on March 8, 2005, and on UMD Video for PSP on November 8, 2005.
-It was released on November 14, 2005, in the UK.
-Sony Pictures Home Entertainment later released the film on Blu-ray on November 16, 2021.
+Christmas with the Kranks was released on DVD and VHS on March 8, 2005, by Columbia TriStar Home Entertainment, and on UMD Video for the PSP on November 8, 2005, by Sony Pictures Home Entertainment.
+It was released on November 14, 2005, in the United Kingdom.
+Sony later released the film on Blu-ray on November 16, 2021.